 HJA currently recruits around half of its trainees from its support staff (including a number of paralegals, see below) but both internal and external applicants follow the same process.
-Candidates apply directly to the firm by submitting an application form online or by post.
+Candidates apply directly to the firm by submitting an application form by email or post.
 “It's a simple, open format, which makes it easy to express what you'd like to say about yourself without being restricted by lots of questions,” thought one trainee.

-Around 400 applicants are whittled down to a shortlist of 25, who are invited to attend an hour-long interview with two partners.
+Around 350 applicants are whittled down to a shortlist of 30, who are invited to attend an hour-long interview with two partners, or one partner and a senior associate.
 Candidates are given half an hour beforehand to peruse a list of legal scenarios and consider one to discuss.
-“We're not expecting interviewees to be able to answer the question in-depth, but we are keen to see how they demonstrate their thought process and come to an answer,” an HR source tells us.
+“We're not expecting interviewees to be able to answer the question in-depth, but we are keen to see how they demonstrate their thought process and come to an answer,” a HR source tells us.
 The rest of the interview involves discussions based on the candidate's CV, “the choices they've made in terms of degree subjects and what area of law they might be interested in,” says HR.
 One trainee recalled: “It felt informal and the interviewers were very kind.
 It's a simple process, without any stupid questions.”
 Demonstrating a thorough understanding of the firm's work and what it stands for is essential to making a good impression.
 Candidates fare less well if they “can't coherently explain a point or are unprepared to answer the questions put to them,” our source adds.

 The candidate pool is halved for the second round of assessments.
 Applicants complete a half-hour written exercise, and then meet with a current trainee for a tour and chat about life at HJA from a junior perspective.
-This is followed by a final interview with two members of the firm.
+This is followed by a final interview with two partners and separate interviews with the Operations Director, who gauges motivation and fit with the firm.
 Offers are made shortly afterwards.

 Paralegal vacancies tend to crop up around every two months, so check HJA's website frequently and submit a CV and cover letter when they appear.
-Each position typically attracts between 25 and 50 applications.
+Each position typically attracts between 60 and 100 applications.
 Shortlisted candidates are interviewed by a lawyer within the team they're applying to.
 Interviewers vary in their style: some ask competency questions or discuss a case study, while others follow a more straightforward CV-questions format.

 Achievements and experiences

 HJA expects candidates to attain a 2:1 in their degree.
 Recruiters are also keen to see previous work experience in either a legal or non-legal capacity.
-“We take on a number of people who have volunteered at the Citizens Advice Bureau; any work experience, whether it's paid or unpaid, can help your application,” an HR source tells us.
+“We take on a number of people who have volunteered at the Citizens Advice Bureau; any work experience, whether it's paid or unpaid, can help your application,” a HR source tells us.
 “We accept people from all backgrounds, whether they're straight out of university or are changing careers.”
 The source adds: “We've employed people who are doctors, psychotherapists, even a car mechanic.
 It's particularly helpful when applicants who are in the process of changing careers are able to identify with our clients."

-Hodge Jones & Allen LLP
+Hodge Jones & Allen

 180 North Gower Street,